Coursework Grade Calculator

 How Weighted Coursework Grades Work

-When a module has multiple coursework components (e.g. essays, reports, presentations), each is typically assigned a percentage weighting that reflects its importance.
-Your overall coursework mark is the sum of each component's mark multiplied by its weight:
+When a module has multiple coursework components (e.g. essays, reports, presentations), each is assigned a percentage weighting that reflects its importance to the overall module assessment.
+Your overall coursework mark is the sum of each component's mark multiplied by its weight expressed as a decimal:

-For this formula to work correctly, the weights should add up to 100%.
-The calculator will warn you if they don't.
+For this formula to produce an accurate result, the weights must add up to 100%.
+The calculator flags any discrepancy automatically.

 Frequently Asked Questions